Gorgeous George: Legacy

 Bob Dylan said meeting George changed his life.
 In Dylan's book Chronicles: Volume One, Dylan recounts a story of meeting Gorgeous George in person.
 He wrote, "He winked and seemed to mouth the phrase, 'You're making it [the music] come alive.'
 I never forgot it.
 It was all the recognition and encouragement I would need for years."

 The 1951 Warner Brothers Merrie Melodies cartoon Bunny Hugged featured the one-shot character "Ravishing Ronald", modeled after Gorgeous George.
 The Bowery Boys also lampooned Gorgeous George (with Huntz Hall as a much-heralded wrestler) in the 1952 feature No Holds Barred.
 Musical performers such as Liberace, Little Richard, Elton John, Prince and Morris Day show signs of the George meme.

+Gorgeous George served as the namesake for a Daspletosaurus skeleton at the Field Museum of Natural History that occupied its main hall from 1956 to 1992 when it was moved to the upstairs fossil exhibit.

 His theme tune "Pomp and Circumstance" was later also used as a theme tune by Randy Savage in the WWF 1985–1994 (a classical arrangement) and WCW 1994–1997 (a rock guitar arrangement).

 Others in professional wrestling who have used the name "Gorgeous George" include Stephanie Bellars, Gorgeous George III and George Gillette, manager of Kendo Nagasaki.

 The 1978 motion picture The One and Only starring Henry Winkler was loosely based on his career.

 Rick "Lick" Joe, the Oklahoma based wrestler from the 1989 video game Violence Fight, has some styling cues resembling Gorgeous George, though with the "gorgeous" factor taken away.

 In the 2000 movie Snatch, Adam Fogerty plays a bare fist fighter named Gorgeous George.

 The film Queen of the Ring depicts Gorgeous George played by Adam Demos.